May 23, 2024

 Before embarking on detailed design for an OBC, designers must be aware of the key design parameters as these will impact the selection of components and topology.

-Determining the power level is a crucial first step as this impacts user experience.
+Determining the power level is a crucial first step, as this impacts user experience.
 At a simple level, the higher the power of the OBC, the shorter the time taken to deliver charge into the battery.
-In many cases, users charge their vehicles at home while they are otherwise occupied (or sleeping!) so this charge time less of an issue.
+In many cases, users charge their vehicles at home while they are otherwise occupied (or sleeping!) so this charge time is less of an issue.
 However, for mid-journey recharging, charge time is a very important factor.
-For a Level 2 charger, the power rating will normally be around 7.2 or 11 kW.
-The power level of the OBC is designed to match the capacity of the electrical grid and the limitations set by circuit breakers, such as maximum current.
-Let's take a 230V grid as an example.
-A 7.2 kW Level 2 charger would draw up to 32A in a single-phase design.
-An 11 kW Level 2 charger is optimized for a three phase AC input and draws up to 16A from each phase.
+When connecting to a Level 2 charger, the OBC power rating will typically be around 7.2 or 11 kW.
+More powerful OBCs have a power rating of 22 kW, and in some cases even more.

 With EVs being sold globally, there is the challenge that grid voltages vary around the world with 110V AC being the voltage in North America while 230V AC is the most prevalent in Europe and China.
 Within the power industry, it is common to design for a ‘universal input’ of 86-264V AC which would allow for a single OBC to be used, no matter where the vehicle is being shipped.

-As the same charging port could be used to charge the EV from a fast roadside charger that provides DC power, it is usually necessary to provide a bypass feature for the DC power to flow directly into the high voltage battery as AC-DC conversion inside OBC is not required.
+As the same charging port could be used to charge the EV from a fast roadside charger that provides DC power, it is necessary to provide a bypass feature for the DC power to flow directly into the high voltage battery as AC-DC conversion inside the OBC is not required.

 Efficiency is one of the most critical parameters for an OBC.
 Higher efficiency means that more charge is delivered to the battery in a given time.
-This reduces charging time, especially when operating at the per-phase limit of the grid.
+This reduces charging time, especially when operating at the per-phase current limit of the grid.

 The further an OBC moves from 100% efficiency, the more heat is generated within the unit.
 Not only is this wasteful, but it also requires additional cooling, which can be challenging in a modern EV due to space constraints.
 As size and weight are added to an OBC, making the vehicle heavier, it saps more energy from the battery when driving which will ultimately reduce the overall range of the vehicle.